richyjackson/richyjackson.github.io/exam/warehouses.md

 - [Create](#create)

 ## Warehouses
-> Warehouses are compute resources.
-They can be switched on or off, scaled up or out and clustered at any time

-> They are best organised according to workload
+Warehouses are compute resources.
+They can be switched on or off, scaled up or out and clustered at any time.
+They are best organised according to workload

 ## Types